 C++ Friend Member Function Example

-Let us take an example to illustrate the friend member function example in C++.
+Let's consider an instance to demonstrate the friend member function scenario in C++.

 Example